msfninja/schedule/README.md

 ### Server Initiation

 **Important: before you can run the server, you need to run the `configure` file.
-Otherwise the node app will exit with an error.
+Otherwise the node application will exit with an error.
 Go to [this section](#initial-configuration) to get started with the `configure` file.**

 If you've run the `configure` file and are ready to go, you can initialize the server.
 Go to the `server` directory: